brianHarder/ChoateStudentHelp/README.md

-This Python module includes 6 distinct functions that I thought would be useful in my life as a student of Choate Rosemary Hall.
+This Python module includes 6 distinct functions that I thought would be useful or interesting in my life as a student of Choate Rosemary Hall.

 ## Functions